Understanding Blockchain Timestamps

 | File Privacy | Your document never leaves your browser.
 Only the hash is used for verification. |

-| Verification Methods | OTS calendar servers (Bitcoin), transaction input data & event logs (EVM chains) |
+| Verification Methods | OTS calendar servers (Bitcoin), transaction input data & event logs (EVM chains), ProveChain API (direct integration) |

 | Cost | Free forever.
 Verification is a public good. |